 When I first put the Infratonic 8000 on my head, directly over the migraine pain, the pain increased slightly.
 Almost immediately, however, the pain changed in a way that’s difficult to describe.
 Before I’d even removed the Infratonic 8000 from my head to change its settings, the pain began to reduce in intensity.
 (I wrote an article detailing the treatment of that particular migraine, and another with placement suggestions for anyone else treating migraine pain with Infratonic sound wave devices.)
 Using the Infratonic 8000 never triggered a migraine-seizure, and because the Infratonic 8000 so noticeably reduced the pain, I started researching the science behind the sound wave device as well as how I could acquire an Infratonic of my own.

-How Sound Vitality Sound Devices Work Sound Vitality makes no claims that their sound wave devices heal you.
+How The Chi Institute (formerly, Sound Vitality) Sound Devices Work The Chi Institute (formerly, Sound Vitality) makes no claims that their sound wave devices heal you.
 Instead, their devices reduce pain and inflammation with infrasonic sound waves (varying from 8-800 Hz or cycles per second, which is below the threshold of most humans’ ability to hear), allowing your own body to begin to heal itself.
 The patented Infratonic is 501(k) listed by the FDA as medical massage device, though it doesn’t really “massage” your tissue.
 The earlier units, which plug in, vibrate a bit, but it’s not actual massage.
 The Infratonic 9 does not vibrate.

-I was delighted to learn that you do not have to have a medical massage license to purchase Sound Vitality’s Infratonic 9.
+I was delighted to learn that you do not have to have a medical massage license to purchase The Chi Institute’s Infratonic 9.
 You do not need your physician’s recommendation or a prescription to buy one, and you most certainly do not need the permission of an insurance company to buy the I-9 to treat your own pain.

 After using the Infratonic 8000 periodically for a few years in my medical massage therapist’s office, using the Infratonic 8000 daily for a month to reduce the pain of an intractable migraine, and using the Infratonic 9 virtually 24 hours a day for the last 7 months, I can now comfortably review both the product and the company.